online dating for smart singles

 Tinder

-Tinder has you covered whether you’re looking for a hookup or an LTR (long-term romance).
+Tinder has you covered whether you’re looking for a meetup or an LTR (long-term romance).
 It’s essentially the first stop for people who are new to the dating scene.
 You should probably be swiping where everyone else is swiping if you want to play the odds when it comes to online dating.

 On the plus side, the profiles are brief, allowing you to make quick decisions.
 The downside is that short profiles make it harder to figure out what people are looking for.
 Knowing very little about a person can also make initial messaging more challenging.
 You’ll need to wade through a sea of profiles, which makes it easy to pass over people you might have given a chance under different circumstances.